 Native to China and Southeast Asia, this small, sweet melon was first cultivated by Buddhist Monks in the 13th Century.
 What make monk fruit so amazing is that its sweetness comes mainly from a unique natural compound called mogroside, which has no impact on blood-sugar levels.

 The sweetness of our Stevia with Monk Fruit Powder comes primarily from steviosides and mogrosides, which have no impact on blood-glucose levels.
-This makes it a great sugar alternative for diabetics and those requiring less sugar in their diet.

 Known as the 'apple of the earth', yacon is a crisp, sweet tasting tuber originating from South America.
 It has been consumed for centuries in Peru for its delicious flavour and unique nutritional profile.

 Our Organic Yacon Root Powder, which is naturally low in calories, has a delicate sweet taste with hints of maple syrup and caramel.
 It has a low G.I. of 34 due to its large content of indigestible carbohydrates.

 Coconut nectar is one of the most sustainable sweeteners in the world, as the coconut palm tree does not need to be cut down to produce it.
 With a G.I. of around 35, trace vitamins, minerals and even a little protein, coconut nectar is one of nature's excellent sweeteners, not to mention super easy to use in baking and cooking.